euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 There has already been an approach to make Tkinter available in Jython, namely jTkinter – see [JTK]_.
 However the last update to the project was in 2000, so it is rather outdated by now and must be considered inactive.

-Since release alpha2.1, JyNI has been tested successfully on basic Tkinter-code.
+Since release alpha2.1, JyNI has been tested successfully on basic Tkinter code.
 We load Tkinter from the place where it is usually installed on Linux:

 .. code-block:: python